-Adnras Lenart: My original interest in drug policy stemmed from personal experience with psychedelics.
-Following that, I became interested in the policies and history of the reasons for these substances being illegal, and seeing things that could be done.
+My original interest in drug policy stemmed from personal experiences.
+Following these, I became interested in the policies and history of the reasons for these substances being illegal, and seeing things that could be done about prohibition.
 So, I joined CSSDP.

 I joined the McGill chapter last September.
-I found out about them in the summer of 2015.
-Andrew and Nancy, two of the McGill chapter members, were starting the McGill chapter.
-I became involved with it.
-In December of 2015, I joined the board of directors.
+Andrew and Nancy, two of the McGill chapter members, were starting the McGill chapter and I became involved with it.
+Then, in December of 2015, I joined the board of directors.

-We need to advertise the event.
-We want local press for it.
-As a CSSDP board member, I have been a representative of CSSDP at the conference for youth.
-There was a consultation for the Canadian government for the Centre on Substance Abuse too.
+As a CSSDP board member, I have been a representative of CSSDP at the Youth-focused Drug Policy conference.
+I was also a representative for CSSDP for a consultation held by the Canadian government for the Centre on Substance Abuse too.

-Lenart: The unique aspect of CSSDP is most of us are students.
-We are representing the voice of youth.
+The unique aspect of CSSDP in contrast to other drug policy organizations is that most of us are students and we are directly representing the voice of youth.
 Most drug policy organizations do not have youth as the focus.
-The core of CSDP would be to provide representation for the youth voice for harm reduction.

-Jacobsen: Where do you hope the CSSDP goes into the future?
+Where do you hope CSSDP goes into the future?

-Lenart: There are chapters in universities across Canada.
-I hope for the organization to spread further and have representation throughout Canada in high schools an.
-That is, there’s more influence and opportunity in terms of student politics and drug policy, even at a local institutional level.
+There are chapters in universities across Canada.
+I hope for the organization to spread further and have representation throughout Canada in high schools as well.
+That is, to have more influence and opportunity in terms of student politics and drug policy, even at a local institutional level.